Kayli/logspub/dev/datascience-ml.md

   > watch -n0.1 nvidia-smi

+## automated ml pipelines [3]

+- benfits
+  - ability to focus on new models, not maintaining old ones
+  - prevention of bugs
+    - a common source of bugs is a change in the preprocessing step after a model was trained
+      - leads to deploying a model with different set of instructions than the model was trained with
+  - audit trail
+  - standardization
+  - simpler processes to update existing models
+    - as soon as model has users, it will require continuous updates and fine-tuning
+  - less time to reproduce models

+- typical steps
+  - data ingestion and versioning
+  - data validation
+  - data preprocessing
+  - model training and tuning
+  - model analysis (manual)
+  - model versioning
+  - model deployment
+  - feedback (can be manual)

+- tools
+  - apache beam
+  - apache airflow
+  - kubeflow pipelines
+  - mlflow

+- model servers
+  - also called 'inference servers'
+  - there are bunch of them: BentoML, Cortex, TensorFlow Serving, TorchServe, KFServing, Multi Model Server, Triton Inference Server, ForestFlow, DeepDetect, Seldon Core, DeepSparse, OpenVINO Model Server, KServe

 ## mlflow

 - open source platform for the machine learning lifecycle
 - key features
   - tracking
-    - api and ui for logging parameters, code versions, metrics, and output files when running your machine learning code and for later visualizing the results
+    - api and ui for logging parameters, code versions, metrics, and output files
+    - available when running your machine learning code and for later visualizing the results
-    - lets you log and query experiments using python, rest, r api, and java api apis.
+    - lets you log and query experiments using
+      - python, rest, r api, and java api apis
+      - spark datasource
   - projects: format for packaging data science code in a reusable and reproducible way
   - models: standard format for packaging machine learning models
     - supported by mlserver
   - model registry: store, annotate, discover, and manage models in a central repository

-## ml model servers

-- there are bunch of them: BentoML, Cortex, TensorFlow Serving, TorchServe, KFServing, Multi Model Server, Triton Inference Server, ForestFlow, DeepDetect, Seldon Core, DeepSparse, OpenVINO Model Server, KServe

 ## interesting ideas